 At Custom Truck One Source, safety is our prime concern, which is why we’re alerting small fleet operators and other businesses that employ specialized trucks to check into the Frost Laws applicable in the following Northern states:

 - New Hampshire

 - North Dakota

 - South Dakota

-Seasonal restrictions can be posted on short notice, and therefore it is wise to check each state’s laws and freeze-thaw postings prior to each trip.
+Seasonal restrictions can change on short notice.
+Therefore, it is wise to check each state’s laws and freeze-thaw postings prior to each trip.